Why go?

 per person / 9 days- Route: Tehran – Shiraz – Yazd – Isfahan – Abyaneh – Kashan – Tehran;

-- Accommodation along the route in 4* hotels with breakfast;
+- Accommodation on the route in hotels 4* at breakfast;

 - Individual transfers in comfort class cars;